This article will discuss the differences, who does it best, and which is right for you.

 The 26 poses are milder versions of traditional yoga poses.
 For example, you don't use your hands to balance yourself while doing them, so they are more accessible than other types of yoga poses.

 - Temperature: You can perform Hatha yoga at room temperature.
 It is very comfortable and recommended for everyone.
 Bikram yoga is done in a room set at 104 degrees, with no breaks between the 26 poses.

 - Calories: Hatha yoga burns about 250 calories per 60-minute class.
 Bikram yoga is supposed to burn up to 600 calories per 60-minute class.

 - Asanas: Hatha yoga is all about the asanas.
 There are nearly 200 asanas in Hatha Yoga, each with hundreds of variations, so there’s always something new to try.

-Bikram Yoga has 26 postures that are practised twice in a row during each 90-minute session.
+Bikram hot 26 yoga poses are practised twice in a row during each 90-minute session.

 - Style of yoga: Hatha is more relaxed and gentle.
 Bikram yoga is faster-paced and more vigorous.